 Goroka Festival is the ultimate feast for one`s eyes and it will cost the visitors around $30 USD.

-NOTE that this is the main tourist attraction of Papua New Guinea, therefore bookings are essential.
+NOTE that this is the major tourist attraction in Papua New Guinea, therefore bookings are essential.

 NOTE for the strangers, the price is around $ 30 USD and they can rely on high levels of adrenaline.